 Francis Galton (1822-1910) was instrumental in developing psychometrics - the theory and measurement of psychological variables.
 He reasoned that the more the senses perceive differences (for example, the ease with which weights can be discriminated), the larger the field upon which our judgement and intelligence are able to act.
 Inspired by the work of his cousin, Charles Darwin, Galton introduced the spirit of evolution to psychology.
 His first influential work, Hereditary Genius (1869), applies statistical ideas to the problem of heredity, documenting the genealogy of 997 eminent men.
-Galton's interest in documenting human differences led him to develop statistical methods, perhaps the most famous being 'co-relation' - or correlation - between two variables. the genealogy of 997 eminent men.
+Galton's interest in documenting human differences led him to develop statistical methods, perhaps the most famous being 'co-relation' - or correlation - between two variables.

+His first influential work was Hereditary Genius (1869), which applies statistical ideas to the problem of heredity and documents the genealogy of 997 eminent men.
 Galton calculated that the chance (statistically) of members of this group having an eminent relative was less than 1 per cent.
 What he found was that 33 per cent had eminent relatives.
 His conclusion that genius is inherited would not be justified by today's research standards.
 These would require his findings to be compared to those for a group of non-eminent men, and would require closer examination of an alternative hypothesis - namely, that relatives might share similar environments and not just genes.